 G-UR.3.3.
-Position of Equipment. - A device equipped with a primary indicating element and used in direct sales, except a prescription scale, shall be so positioned that its indications may be accurately read and the weighing or measuring operation may be observed from some reasonable "customer" position.
-The permissible distance between the equipment and a reasonable customer position shall be determined in each case upon the basis of the individual circumstances, particularly the size and character of the indicating element.
-(Amended 1974)
+Position of Equipment. - A device or system equipped with a primary indicating element and used in direct sales, except for prescription scales, shall be so positioned that its indications may be accurately read and the weighing or measuring operation may be observed from some reasonable "customer" and "operator" position.
+The permissible distance between the equipment and a reasonable customer and operator position shall be determined in each case upon the basis of the individual circumstances, particularly the size and character of the indicating element.